Last updated: February, 2019

-You want to see double or triple stitching, no loose ends.
+You want to see the double or triple stitching, no loose ends.
 The buckle should look/feel solid and the inner padding should allow you to use the belt directly on your skin without causing any rashes or discomfort.
 Remember that powerlifting belts do not allow any padding at all.

 Lastly but not least you want to check out the pricing as well.
 A decent weight lifting belt for CrossFit will set you back $30-$40, but there are also a few decent options under $30 if you are on a budget or you are just starting out.